GREEN POLICY

 Bees pollinate approximately 80% of our flowering crops, which constitute one-third of everything we eat.
 Losing them could affect our only dietary staples such as apples, broccoli, strawberries, nuts, asparagus, blueberries, and cucumbers.
 Bees are of inestimable value as managers of cross-pollination and many plants are entirely dependent on particular kinds of bees for their reproduction.

 As part of our green initiative of protecting our environment, The Ritz London has three beehives.
 There are 20,000 Buckfast bees in each beehive as well as a Queen bee.
-We have eight trained beekeepers from The Ritz team who have volunteered their services for free to ensure the bees are healthy and happy and they are in clean surroundings.
+We have eight trained beekeepers from The Ritz team who have volunteered their services for free to ensure the bees are healthy and maintained.

 The Ritz is a member of Green Tourism and has achieved a Gold award.